A unified weighting framework for evaluating nearest neighbour classification: Background

 \subsection{Weighted nearest neighbour classification}

-In the early literature, nearest neighbour prediction arose as a form of non-parametric (or ``distribution-free'') statistical estimation, and was generally referred to as such.
-It was first formally proposed by Fix \& Hodges for classification in 1951 \cite{fix51discriminatory}.
+In the early literature, nearest neighbour prediction (Fig.~\ref{fig_nn_example}) arose as a form of non-parametric (or \e{distribution-free}) statistical estimation, and was generally referred to as such.
+It was first formally presented in 1951 for classification, by Fix \& Hodges \cite{fix51discriminatory}.
 The idea to weigh the contribution of neighbours differently was initially proposed for regression, perhaps first by Watson \cite{watson64smooth}, Royall \cite{royall66class} and Shepard \cite{shepard68twodimensional}.
 This was inspired by an earlier idea to estimate the value of a density function in a point as a weighted sum, with weights corresponding inversely to the distances to the sample observations \cite{rosenblatt56remarks}.
 Dudani \cite{dudani73experimental,dudani76distance} appears to have been the first to propose weighted nearest neighbours for classification.

 We can formally define weighted nearest neighbour classification as follows.
 Let $d$ be a distance measure and $k$ a positive integer, then the score for a decision class $C$ and a test record $y$ is: